https-deeplearning-ai/rapid-prototyping-of-genai-apps-with-streamlit/M2/Lab1/README.md

 - TRANSLATE: function to translate given text from/to any supported language

 ## Data Visualization
-Then, we'll create a bar chart to visualize the daily sentiment score and the product sentiment score.
+Then, you'll create a bar chart to visualize the daily sentiment score and the product sentiment score.

 ## Running the Notebook